What Car Sells the Most in Which Country

 Sales of 95,000 are in part boosted by the Kremlin and their encouragement turned pressure to buy local.
 Nevertheless the Lada Granta Sedan is well priced, contains a reasonably powerful 1.6 litre engine, sizable boot and equipment to guard against weathering.
 Indeed in-house anti-corrosive treatments are designed to last six years.

 There are downsides too of course.
 Steering has traditionally been criticised, along with the sheer volume of the gearbox.
 The Russians however appear undeterred.

 Further analysis shows the Nissan Versa has found a niche with taxi drivers in Mexico, the SEAT Leon holds firm in its native Spain and the Ford Ranger provides welcome transportation around New Zealand’s far reaching landscapes.
-As for the aforementioned Australian outback – the Toyota Hilux, with a reputation for longevity and an ‘unbreakable’ slogan – fittingly tops the charts.
+As for the aforementioned Australian outback – the legendary Toyota Hilux, with a reputation for longevity and an ‘unbreakable’ slogan – fittingly tops the charts.